This page provides a summary of our contract with NYU. Read below to understand your rights and benefits as a graduate

-- The union administers a childcare fund that increases annually, from $100,000 in 2020 to $325,000 by 2026.
+- Access to Childcare Fund: The union administers a childcare fund that increases annually, from $100,000 in 2020 to $325,000 by 2026.
 The fund is distributed annually (per the calendar year) to support working parents and guardians of dependents.
 You can check out how the application works here.

-If the conditions of the contract are not met, there is an arbitration procedure described in our agreement with NYU that we need to follow (Article XX).
+In the event of violations of our contract, we follow an arbitration procedure described in our agreement with NYU (Article XX).

-- Contact the union stewards as soon as possible after you notice a grievance, since we must start the grievance procedure within 15 business days except in cases of harassment or discrimination (not including Saturdays, Sundays and university holidays).
+- Contact the union stewards as soon as possible after you notice a grievance.
+We must start the grievance procedure within 15 business days, except in cases of harassment or discrimination (not including Saturdays, Sundays and university holidays).

 - Connect with department via GSOC-UAW rep: The first step is always to informally discuss the grievance with the appropriate faculty member or administrator in the department/unit.
 The graduate worker should do this with a GSOC-UAW representative.
 If the grievance is not addressed within 10 days to the worker’s satisfaction, we will help to appeal the grievance further.

-- If the grievance involves more than one student worker, the Union can start a collective grievance procedure.
+- Collective grievances: If the grievance involves more than one student worker, the Union can start a collective grievance procedure.
 Please see the contract for details, or contact us, if you have questions!

 For information about non-discrimination, sexual abuse, and termination, see Articles XIVB,C.